dascritch/cpu-audio/API.md

 document.addEventListener('CPU_ready', CPU_ready);
 ```

-More tricks can be seen in the <live_chapters.html> source code.
+More tricks can be seen in the <applications/chapters_editor.html> source code.

+Note : events aren't impacted by `.preventDefault()`, yet.

 Console messages
 ----------------

 Any technical messages for cpu-audio.js will begin with `CPU-AUDIO: `.
-All messages are in English, there is no translation for console messages.
+All messages are in English, we won't provide translations in console messages.